pantor/ruckig/README.md

 std::optional<Vector> min_velocity; // If not given, the negative maximum velocity will be used.
 ```

 The members are implemented using the C++ standard libraries `array` and `optional` type.
+Note that there are some range constraints due to numerical reasons, you can read below for more details.
 To check the input in front of a calculation step, the `ruckig.validate_input(input)` method returns `false` if an input is not valid.
 Of course, the target state needs to be within the given dynamic limits.
 Additionally, the target acceleration needs to fulfill
 ```
 target_acceleration <= Sqrt(2 * max_jerk * (max_velocity - Abs(target_velocity)))
 ```